domserg/CV/README.md

 # CV
-Simple code for OpenCV course
+Simple code for OpenCV course.
+Python and C++